+They said he couldn’t make it as a global fashion icon; they were wrong.
 They said he couldn’t legally become the world's richest man; they were wrong.
 They said he couldn’t beat all the odds to become London’s first ever YouTuber mayor... to be fair, they got that one bang on.
 But now, armed with the rosiest of cheeks & the floppiest of hair, Max Fosh faces his next challenge - the Edinburgh Fringe Festival - as he brings you his hilarious & unpredictable debut live show: Zocial Butterfly.
 Let's #TakeEdinburghToTheMax.

 Michelle Shaughnessy: Be Your Own Daddy

 The show, directed by Adam Hills (The Last Leg and Bafta Nominee), ‘Be Your Own Daddy’ is the story of how Michelle spent her whole existence waiting for someone to fix her life.
 Already established in Canada, she’s had numerous TV appearances and her debut album ‘You Know What You Did’ hit number one on the iTunes comedy charts.

 Roisin Crowley Linton returns with an inspiring, seductive, provocative, and punk-rock show about sexual violence, the NHS, police, and more in her trademark autobiographical comedy, poetry and cabaret style.

 It's Saturday night, the big girls' night out and this girl is trying to get ready on time.
 Unfortunately, people won't stop interrupting her.
 Delve into her world as she figures out what to wear, how to do her hair and what to do when she gets there.
 Uncensored, dishevelled and sincere, this is the internal conflict of a woman trying to achieve modern ideals and aspirations, in an hour of character comedy from award winner Eme Essien.